 A trust is a legal relationship in which one person (the “settlor”) declares that some of their assets are to be used for another person’s benefit (the “beneficiary”).
 The person who controls the trust is called the “trustee.”

 Trusts are important tools in estate and financial planning.
 Here are just three of the decisions you may have to make when setting up a trust.
-For further specifics, you can contact our Coquitlam, Langley, or Sechelt law offices here.
+For further specifics, you can contact our Coquitlam, Langley, or Vancouver law offices here.

 1.Written trust or oral trust